zealot2z/focal_plane_scripts/README.md

 fits.py: Converts .png into .fits for background noise removal.

 plot2.py: Histograms and scatter plots to plot data from a .csv file.

+PNGtoPDF.py: Organizes and labels all .png (and other photo types) from a folder into a single PDF.